- Search The Registry

-B. B. King

 *B. B. King was born on this date in 1925.
-He was an African American blues guitarist and singer-songwriter.
+He was a Black blues guitarist and singer-songwriter.

 In the 1940s he performed on street corners around nearby Indianola, Miss., worked as a truck driver, and played guitar with a five-man chorus called "The Famous St. John's Gospel Singers."
 In 1947, with $2.50 in his pocket, King left Mississippi for Memphis to seek his fortune as a blues musician.
 Arriving in Memphis King moved in with his cousin, bluesman Bukka White, who spent nearly a year teaching him all the fine points of blues guitar.

 King's first big break came in 1948 when he performed live on KWEM, a radio station out of West Memphis.
 The successful radio debut led to a long-term agreement with competitor WDIA (one of the country's first all-Black radio stations), where King performed weekly in return for plugging a health tonic called Pepticon.
 He was soon promoted to DJ and became known as the Beale Street Blues Boy, later changed to "Blues Boy King" and shortened to B.B.
 King.

 In the 1950s, King became one of the most important names in R&B music, collecting an impressive list of hits under his belt that included songs like "You Know I Love You," "Woke Up This Morning," "Please Love Me," "When My Heart Beats Like a Hammer," "Whole Lotta Love," "You Upset Me Baby," "Every Day I Have the Blues," "Sneakin' Around," "Ten Long Years," "Bad Luck," "Sweet Little Angel," "On My Word of Honor," and "Please Accept My Love".
 In 1962, King signed to ABC-Paramount Records.
 In November 1964, King recorded Live at the Regal album at the Regal Theater in Chicago, Illinois.

-*Text at second visit*